 Leader William E. (“Pussyfoot”) Johnson developed some of the tactics used by the ASL.
 For example, he wrote to wet leaders, claiming to be a brewer.
 He asked them for advice on how to defeat temperance activists.
 He then published the incriminating letters he received.

 “Pussyfoot” Johnson seemed proud of his dishonesty.
 “Did I ever lie to promote prohibition?
 Decidedly yes.
 I have told enough lies for the cause to make Ananias ashamed of himself.”
-Pussyfoot wrote this in “I had to lie, bribe and drink to put over prohibition in America.”9 (Ananias was a notorious liar in the New Testament.)
+(Ananias was a notorious liar in the Bible.)
+Pussyfoot wrote this in “I had to lie, bribe and drink to put over prohibition in America.”9

 Wayne B. Wheeler

-Wayne B. Wheeler was the highly talented and skillful de facto leader of the ASL for decades.
+Wayne B. Wheeler was the skillful de facto leader of the ASL for decades.
 He often bragged about the many deceptions he used in promoting Prohibition.
-With the strong organization and well-known intimidation tactics of the League backing him, Wheeler became very powerful.
+Wheeler became very powerful.

 Wayne B. Wheeler controlled six congresses.
 Dictated to two presidents of the United States.
 Directed legislation in most of the States of the Union.
 Picked the candidates for the more important elective and federal offices.
 Held the balance of power in both Republican and Democratic parties.
 Distributed more patronage than any dozen other men.
 Supervised a federal bureau from outside without official authority.
 And was recognized by friends and foes alike as the most masterful and powerful single individual in the United States.10